 Still debating which to choose?
 Here's what we recommend you consider.

-Catch will find all of the subsidies and discounts you qualify for based on your household information.
-Potential subsidies include Cost Sharing Reduction (CSR) and the Advance Premium Tax Credit (APTC).
+Catch will find all of the discounts you qualify for based on your income, family size and where you live.

 2. Cost of the plan